Comparison Asus Xonar SE vs Asus Strix Soar

 As with 3.5mm inputs (see above), this type of output can be used in a variety of ways and can even be configurable.

-S/P-DIF is a digital audio transmission standard, including multichannel, quite widespread in home acoustics.
-At the hardware level, this standard has two versions — coaxial (see below) and optical, which is discussed here.
-The TOSLINK fiber optic cable used for this type of connection is highly resistant to interference: electromagnetic pickups do not interact with the light pulses that transmit the signal.
-On the other hand, such a cable is more expensive than coaxial electrical wire and requires careful handling — strong pressure or a kink can damage the fiber.
+S/PDIF is a standard for digital audio transmission, including multichannel, widely used in home audio systems.
+On a hardware level, this standard has two versions — coaxial (see below) and optical, which is discussed here.
+The TOSLINK fiber optic cable used for this type of connection is highly resistant to interference: electromagnetic interference does not interact with the light pulses that transmit the signal.
+On the other hand, such a cable is more expensive than a coaxial electric wire and requires careful handling — excessive pressure or bending can damage the fiber optic.

-S/P-DIF is a sound transmission standard, including multi-channel, in digital format, quite widespread in home acoustics.
-At the hardware level, this standard has two versions — optical (see above) and coaxial, which is discussed here.
-For coaxial connection, a shielded electrical wire with RCA connectors is used.
-It costs less than fiber optic cable and is not as sensitive to pressure and sharp bends — however, despite the shielding, it does not provide a complete guarantee against electromagnetic interference.
-Accordingly, it is definitely not worth using a regular (non-shielded) RCA cable with a coaxial interface — there is a high probability of unstable operation due to external interference.
+S/PDIF is a standard for transmitting sound, including multichannel sound, in digital format, quite widely used in home audio systems.
+On the hardware level, this standard has two versions – optical (see above) and coaxial, which is discussed here.
+For coaxial connection, a shielded electrical cable with RCA connectors is used.
+It is cheaper than an optical fiber cable and is less sensitive to pressure and sharp bends — however, despite the shielding, it does not provide a full guarantee against electromagnetic interference.
+Accordingly, using a regular (non-shielded) RCA cable with a coaxial interface is definitely not recommended — there is a high likelihood of unstable performance due to external interference.